Peru national football team: Rivalries

+Chile

 The Peru national football team maintains prominent rivalries with its counterparts from neighbouring Chile and Ecuador.
 The Peruvians have a favourable record against Ecuador and a negative record against Chile.
 Peru faced both rivals in the 1939 South American Championship in Lima, which also marked the first time that Peru faced Ecuador in an official tournament; Peru won both games.
 Peru also defeated its rivals during qualifying for the Argentina 1978 World Cup, directly eliminating both teams.

 The Chile–Peru football rivalry is known in Spanish as the Clásico del Pacífico ("Pacific Derby").
 CNN World Sport editor Greg Duke ranks it among the top ten football rivalries in the world.
 Peru first faced Chile in the 1935 South American Championship, defeating it 1–0.
 The football rivalry between Peru and Chile, partly a reflection of the geopolitical conflict between both neighboring states, is primarily a result of both football squads vying for recognition as the better team in South America's Pacific coast—as their football confederation is historically dominated by countries in South America's Atlantic coast.
 The two countries traditionally compete with each other over the rank of fourth-best national team in South America (after Argentina, Brazil, and Uruguay).
 They also both claim to have invented the bicycle kick; Peruvians call it the chalaca, while it is the chilena in Chile.

+Ecuador

 The rivalry between the Ecuador and Peru football teams is rooted in the historical border conflict between the two nations dating back to the 19th century.
 In 1995, after the brief Cenepa War, CONMEBOL contemplated altering that year's Copa América group stage to prevent a match between the two sides, but ultimately did not.
 According to cultural historian Michael Handelsman, Ecuadorian fans consider losses to Colombia or Peru "an excuse to lament Ecuador's inability to establish itself as an international soccer power".
 Handelsman adds that "[t]he rivalries are intense, and the games always carry an element of national pride and honor".